Kid Size Christmas Trees

 Hi friends,

-With tree picking and trimming on the mind, I thought we’d revisit our kid size trees and put a Christmas spin on it!
-These will be your kid’s size, their handprint will be a star on their tree and their little thumbs, the flickering lights.
-Check them out below, we even got all the brothers involved!
+We thought we’d revisit our kid size trees and put a Christmas spin on it, for our Kid Size Christmas Trees craft!
+These will be your kids’ size, their handprint will be a star on their tree, and their little thumbs will be the flickering lights.
+Check them out below.
+We even got all the brothers involved!

 What You'll Need